rohitsinghkcodes/AnonymAsk/README.md

 - **Customizable Responses:** AnonymAsk's responses can be customized based on specific use cases or requirements.
 The chatbot's behavior can be tailored to match the desired conversational style or tone.
 - **Multiple Integration Options:** The application can be integrated into various platforms and systems, including websites, messaging apps, or any other interface that supports API communication.
 - **Extensible Architecture:** The project is designed with modularity in mind, making it easy to extend and enhance the chatbot's capabilities by adding new features or integrating with additional AI models or services.
+- **Anonymous Inquiry**: Unleash the power of curiosity without the need to disclose your identity.
+AnonymAsk allows users to pose questions on the platform anonymously, creating a secure and confidential space for seeking information or engaging in candid conversations

 <br>